Flotomate/product_docs/source/patch-management/automatic-patch-deployment.rst

         **Task Type:**

             i.
-Download only Approved Patch types in the :ref:`Shared Drive <share-drive>`.
+Download only Approved Patch types in the :ref:`File Server <share-drive>`.

             ii.
-Download only Approved Patch types in the :ref:`Shared Drive <share-drive>`, and create a drafted Deployment Request.
+Download only Approved Patch types in the :ref:`File Server <share-drive>`, and create a drafted Deployment Request.

             iii.
-Download only Approved Patch types in the :ref:`Shared Drive <share-drive>`, and create and publish a Deployment Request.
+Download only Approved Patch types in the :ref:`File Server <share-drive>`, and create and publish a Deployment Request.

         **Patch Type:**